synthesizebio/text2term/README.md

 `incl_unmapped`&mdash;Include unmapped terms in the output.
 If a term has been tagged 'Ignore' or has less than the `min_score`, it is included in the output data frame

 `bioportal_apikey`&mdash;BioPortal API Key to use along with the BioPortal mapper option

+`excl_metadata`&mdash;Exclude the metadata header in the output file

 ### Ontology Caching